apeterson91/website/content/post/causal_inference_preface/index.md

 maybe even just seeing how CI principles are applied in the practice of science I hope you'll enjoy reading what follows.
 Though the use of some jargon or notation is inevitable, I'll do my best to explain things as they're introduced.

-With that introduction out of the way, let's talk about Causal Inference!.
+With that introduction out of the way, let's talk about Causal Inference!

 # Identifiability Conditions